ChriZoizo/OLD--MailBox-poor----The-Hacking-Project/README.md

-# README
+# MailBox

+This is a project done as part of The Hacking Project courses.

+This project is a dashboard/inbox Gmail Style Application.
+However, being one of the very first projects and having been done in a total rush, it is of very poor quality.

+Framework: Ruby on Rails

+Utilizing Ajax, jQuery, and thus JavaScript, MySQL.

 This is a little Ruby On Rails application.

-A dashboard/inbox Gmail Style.

 * Ruby version 2.5.1 (old old times)

 * Rails my ass

-* Pentium 90 Mhz, 2Mo Ram, HDD 300mo, FloppyDisc.
+* Specs min : Pentium 90 Mhz, 4Mo Ram, HDD 300mo, FloppyDisc.

 * ...

-Plus serieusement, c'est censé etre une Todolist, mais c'est tellement nul...